Mutations: LRRK2 G2019S

 These transgenic mice overexpress mutant human LRRK2 in the brain.
 The mutant LRKK2 protein, with the G2019S mutation, is observed throughout the brain, including the striatum, cerebral cortex, hippocampus, cerebellum, and brainstem (Ramonet et al., 2011).

 As they age, hemizygous mice develop neurodegeneration of dopaminergic neurons in the substantia nigra, as well as autophagic and mitochondrial abnormalities.
-Locomotor behavior appears intact and the mice have a normal lifespan.
+Although locomotor behavior declines only late in life, and the mice have a normal lifespan, they begin displaying anxiety/depression-like behaviors in middle age.

 The mice were assessed for a variety of neuropathological markers of abnormal protein accumulation and inflammation.
 Even at advanced ages (23-24 months), the mice did not exhibit abnormalities in α-synuclein, ubiquitin, tau, or GFAP in the ventral midbrain, striatum, or cerebral cortex.
-However, at 17-18 months of age, the mice exhibited a significant increase in the autophagic vacuoles and abnormal condensed mitchondria in striatal neurons.
+However, at 17-18 months of age, they exhibited a significant increase in the autophagic vacuoles and abnormally condensed mitochondria in striatal neurons.
+Mitochondrial volume in striatal microglia was also reduced (Ho et al., 2018).
+Moreover, brain lysates of four- to six-month-old mice had increased levels of TNF-α and CD68, a marker of microglial activation.
+Shortening and reduction of microglial processes, typical of microglial activation, were also reported.

 Transgenic mice overexpress full-length mutant human LRRK2 with the G2019S mutation.
 Transgene expression is driven by a hybrid CMVe-PDGFβ promoter.